CRBT-Team/Purplet/docs/60-configuration.md

 };
 ```

+## `allowedMentions`

+This sets a bot-wide default for the `allowed_mentions` field, passed to functions that send a message.
+By default, it is an object that only allows user mentions and replies to cause pings.

 ## `lang`

 The primary language that your project is written in.
 This is only needed if you plan to translate your bot.

 ## `paths`

-Defines various paths related to your application and the Purplet Core and CLI:
+Defines various paths related to your application that Purplet uses:

 - `build`: Path to where built JavaScript files are saved.
 The bot entry is always `index.js` inside of this folder.
 - `features`: The directory to search and watch for exported `Feature` objects.
-- `output`: A temporary folder that Purplet uses for building and generated types.
 - `translations`: The directory that translation files are stored.

 ## `vite`